plewis/plewis.github.io/phylogenetics/xanadu.md

     cat alg<TAB>

-If algae.nex is the only file in the directory in which the first three letters are alg, then the command interpreter will type in the rest of the file name for you.
+If _algae.nex_ is the only file in the directory in which the first three letters are alg, then the command interpreter will type in the rest of the file name for you.

 ####  Wildcards

 I've already mentioned this tip, but it bears repeating.
-When using most UNIX commands that accept filenames (e.g. ls, rm, mv, cp), you can place an asterisk inside the filename to stand in for any number of letters.
+When using most UNIX commands that accept filenames (e.g. `ls`, `rm`, `mv`, `cp`), you can place an asterisk inside the filename to stand in for any number of letters.
 So

     ls algae*